PKRoma/miranda/miranda/docs/readme.txt

  - Installer uses safer method of previous installation choices detection
  - AIM: Fixed mail notifications
  - AIM: Filenames were not correct on file receive
- - AIM: Fixed setting status to unknown status
+ - AIM: Fixed setting status message to not supported status
  - Gadu-Gadu: Icons were not installed correctly
  - Gadu-Gadu: Fixed crash opening new conference
  - Gadu-Gadu: Removed 'Show contacts not on my list having me on their list' option due to the server changes